Comprehensive Guide: Cash – Out Equity Strategies, Debt Refinancing, FHA Pitfalls, Jumbo Loan Trends & VA Streamline Refinance

 Overleveraging Your Property

-Withdrawing too much equity through debt consolidation refi may seem tempting, but it increases your risk, especially if property values decrease (source [4]).
-For example, if you take out a large amount of equity and then the housing market crashes, you could end up owing more on your mortgage than your property is worth.
+It can be tempting to take out too much home equity with a debt consolidation refi.
+This raises your risk, especially if your property’s value drops (source [4]).
+If you take out lots of equity and the housing market crashes, you could end up overpaying on your mortgage.

 Equity Risk Mitigation